nishanmudalige/intraspecies.competition/README.md

-intraspecies.competition
+# intraspecies.competition
-An interference model for modelling among competition within species using the logisitc equation.
+Logistic model for infraspecific competition and phase diagrams